Im$\{\chi^{(3)}\}$ spectra of 110-cut GaAs, GaP, and Si near the two-photon absorption band edge: Experiment

 \subsubsection{Anisotropy spectra}

-The spectra of anisotropy parameters for GaAs, GaP, and Si are reported in Table \ref{tab:anisosigma}.
+The spectra of anisotropy and dichroism parameters for GaAs, GaP, and Si are reported in Table \ref{tab:anisosigma}, along with the calculations of the relative amplitudes of $\mathrm{Im}\{\chi^{(3)}_{xxyy}\}$ and $\mathrm{Im}\{\chi^{(3)}_{xyyx}\}$ to $\mathrm{Im}\{\chi^{(3)}_{xxxx}\}$.
 The values of $\sigma$ from this work are compared to the range of theoretical predictions of $\sigma$ for GaAs and GaP from Table \ref{tab:aniso} as well as results reported in literature for GaAs and Si. $|\sigma|$ is largest for GaP, which is consistent with theoretical predictions at the two-photon band edge.
-The values of $\eta$ from this work for all three samples are comparable in magnitude and are compared to a previously reported value in literature for GaAs.
+The values of $\eta$ from this work are compared to a previously reported value in literature for GaAs, and ab initio calculations for anisotropy in GaAs are also shown.
 See the Supplementary Material for additional information on comparing values between different sources in literature.